anthonyjwwong/tips-calculator-restaraunt/README.md

 # Tips Calculator

-## This is a simple app that calculate tips/total per pax in a restaraunt.
+This is a simple app that calculate tips/total per pax in a restaraunt.

+### Tech Used
-## Gulp/ Gulp-Sass/ Js
+Gulp/ Gulp-Sass/ Js

-### Check it out here if you want to look at it <br>
+### How to
+You can either download it, right click on index.html and load it up in your fav browser or simply just go into the link <br>
 https://anthonyjwwong.github.io/tips-calculator-restaraunt/.